deadlyvipers/dojo_rules/introduction.md

-Hi, my name is @DarthDiezel and I desire to learn more about GitHub.
+Hi, my name is @DarthDiezel, and I desire to learn more about GitHub.
+My favorite Code School path is Electives.